jesussantana/IBM-Deep-Learning-with-TensorFlow/README.md

 ### Module 1 - Quick review of Deep Learning

-- HelloWorld with TensorFlow
-- Linear Regression
-- Nonlinear Regression
-- Logistic Regression
-- Activation Functions
+- Intro to Deep Learning
+- Deep Learning Pipeline

 ### Module 2 - Hardware Accelerated Deep Learning

-- CNN History
-- Understanding CNNs
-- CNN Application
+- How to accelerate a deep learning model?
+- Running TensorFlow operations on CPUs vs. GPUs
+- Convolutional Neural Networks on GPU

 ### Module 3 - Deep Learning in the Cloud

-- Intro to RNN Model
-- Long Short-Term memory (LSTM)
-- Recursive Neural Tensor Network Theory
-- Recurrent Neural Network Model
+- Deep Learning in the Cloud
+- How does one use a GPU

 ### Module 4 - Distributed Deep Learning

-- Applications of Unsupervised Learning
+- Distributed Deep Learning
-- Restricted Boltzmann Machine
+- Object Detection with IBM PowerAI Vision
-- Collaborative Filtering with RBM
+- Image Classification with IBM PowerAI Vision

+### Module 5 – Deed Learning Project

+- Introduction to Character Modelling
+- Recurrent Neural Network on GPU
+- Benchmark performance of training your model on GPU versus CPU

 ---